shohrab-uddin/boschDevOpsProject3/README.md

 1. Go to the App service > Diagnostic Settings > + Add Diagnostic Setting.
 Tick AppServiceHTTPLogs and Send to Log Analytics Workspace created on step above and Save.
 2. Go back to the App service > App Service Logs .
 Turn on Detailed Error Messages and Failed Request Tracing > Save.
 Restart the app service.
 Setting up Log Analytics
-3. Set up custom logging, in the log analytics workspace go to Settings > Custom Logs > Add + > Choose File.
+3. Set up custom logging, in the log analytics workspace go to Custom Logs > Add + > Choose File.
 Select the file selenium.log > Next > Next.
 Put in the following paths as type Linux:
 /var/log/selenium/selenium.log
 I called it selenium_CL, Tick the box Apply below configuration to my Linux machines.
 Go back to Log Analytics workspace and run below query to see Logs